35

 ROI Score: 35/100 · Poor Value

 Roosevelt University, a private nonprofit in Chicago, IL, scores 35 on the ROI index in Poor Value tier.
-Sticker tuition is $21,315 -- modest for a Chicago private -- with a net price of $20,194.
+Sticker tuition is $21,315 - modest for a Chicago private - with a net price of $20,194.
 Median earnings at six years are $39,700, rising to $48,712 at 10 years.
-Payback period is 16.1 years, debt-to-earnings is 0.554 against $22,000 median debt -- both moderate.
+Payback period is 16.1 years, debt-to-earnings is 0.554 against $22,000 median debt - both moderate.
 The two binding constraints are completion rate (35.1%) and three-year repayment rate (57.3%), both well below average.
 Earnings premium is 17%.
 Enrollment is 2,849 with a 51% Pell rate, signaling a substantial low-income, urban-Chicago student base.
-Roosevelt is unusual in this batch for its breadth: 19 distinct programs reported, with several (nursing, accounting, finance, management, teaching) earning C+/B grades and several arts/music programs earning F. The institutional ROI is therefore highly major-dependent -- students choosing the right path see fair-tier outcomes; students in performance arts face the worst of the data.
+Roosevelt is unusual in our dataset for its breadth: 19 distinct programs reported, with several (nursing, accounting, finance, management, teaching) earning C+/B grades and several arts/music programs earning F. The institutional ROI is therefore highly major-dependent - students choosing the right path see fair-tier outcomes; students in performance arts face the worst of the data.

 Payback Period